ConvexBurrito5/TF2SentryEE/README.md

     - Handles all the sound, runs off of the devices default speaker.
 - If a switch on the wrangler is turned on, automatic movement from [Maiikiru's CV Repo](https://github.com/Maiikiru/TF2SentrySource) will be disabled and overruled.
   - Input will be solely from the joystick and the firing button on the Wrangler.

+## How can you build one?
+Good news!
+Through many sleepless nights of documentation I have compiled instructions to build your own TF2 Turret.
+You can begin by heading to the Instruction folder